 Betty Blake Sally’s big sister.
 A little better dressed, a little more stylish, and far less prone to being threatened with rape on a regular basis.
 Written and drawn by pulp artist legend H.L.
 Parkhurst, Betty appeared, like Sally, in comic adventures in the pages of Trojan’s line of pulps.

 Tiffany Sinn “One of the best private eyes in the business,” but her career gets sidetracked when the CIA forces her to go to work for them.
-Definitely one of the more interesting female private eyes to ever show up in comics, even if it tried too hard to be part of the sixties spy craze.
+Definitely one of the more interesting female private eyes to ever show up in comics, even if they tried too hard to make her part of the sixties spy craze.

 Ms. Tree Max Allan Collins and Terry Beatty’s early eighties take-no-prisoners, guns-a-blazin’ private eye bitch-slapped the notion that a female detective had to defer to anyone’s idea of what a female detective could or should be.
 Or what a comic book featuring such a character could or should discuss.
 This wasn’t kid stuff — topics included pornography, abortion, rape, free speech and breastfeeding along with the usual P.I. stuff.
 Imagine Spillane woke.